ellacc123/Knowledge-Gap-Detection-Engine1/README.md

 # Knowledge-Gap-Detection-Engine
 An ML system that automates knowledge gap detection for research team onboarding.
-This is part of ongoing research project, so I cannot disclose code/logic.
+This is part of ongoing research project, and code/logic cannot be disclosed.

 Link (if doesn't work scroll down for screenshots): http://playfair.cs.washington.edu:8590